iAmShorty/mpos-eggdrop-tcl/README.md

 * Support for multiple Pools
 * Easy add Pools on the fly
 * Show registered Pools on channel
-* Advertise Pools in Channel at a give timeframe
+* Advertise Pools in Channel at a given timeframe
 * Get Userbalance
 * Get User Workers
 * Show Pool Stats